1DanielG/String_Manipulation_Project-Gutenberg/README.md

     ## [5] "Lane.
 Yes, sir."
     ## [6] "Algernon.
 And, speaking of the science of Life, have you got the"

 Considering the lines, the first line is for *Algernon*, the next three strings are continuations of that line, then line 5 is for *Lane* and line 6 for *Algernon*.
-Lines that start with a word followed by a `.` .
+Lines that start with a word followed by a `"."` .

 I know the characters names from the book introduction.
-So, I specifically looking for lines that start with their names.
+So, I specifically looked for lines that start with their names.
 I have created the *characters* vector with all the characters names.

-I created a pattern that matches the start of the string, followed by one of the characters names using `rebus::or1()` followed by a `.`.
+I created a pattern that matches the start of the string, followed by one of the characters names using `rebus::or1()` followed by a `"."`.

-Then pull out the *lines* that match with `stringr::str_subset`,followed by `stringr::str_extract` to pull out only the parts that matched:
+Then pull out the *lines* that match with the criteria `stringr::str_subset`,followed by `stringr::str_extract` to pull out only the parts that matched:

 ``` r
 # Create vector of characters